Tutor Dashboard - Levels

 - Total Sessions: the number of Live Lessons you have given over time

-- Confirmation Rate: the percentage of confirmations of Live Lessons that were assigned to you (and not later canceled)
+- Confirmation Rate: the percentage of confirmations of Live Lessons that were assigned to you based on your availability (and not rejected or later canceled)

 - On-time Rate: the percentage of how often you were on-time to your Live Lessons